alirezamirsepassi/lmao/README.md

 ### Example of usage
 I have created a [middleware](https://laravel.com/docs/5.4/middleware#defining-middleware) class in my application.
-It puts the resulting token, secret and status
+It looks for the right status in the users' session.
+If it does not find it, it'll redirect to an authentication route in lmao.

 ```php
 public function handle($request, Closure $next)